 \begin{obs} Suppose \(T_i'\) is a mini-graph of \(T_i\), and \(T_{i-1}'\) is the mini-graph directly below \(T_i'\).
 Let \(T_i'\) be decomposed into a union \(T_i'=t_1\cup t_2\cup\cdots\cup t_k\cup c\), where \(t_1,t_2,\hdots,t_k\) are typed mini-graphs and \(c\) is a union of connecting arcs.
 For each \(j\in\{1,2,\hdots,k\}\), let \(u_j\) be the mini-graph directly below \(t_j\).
 Then \(T_{i-1}'=u_1\cup u_2\cup\cdots\cup u_k\). \end{obs}

-\begin{prop} For each \(i=2,3,\hdots,h\), if \(T_i'\) is a mini-graph of \(T_i\), then \(\pi_{i-1}(T_i')\) covers the mini-graph directly below \(T_i'\). \end{prop}
+\begin{prop} For each \(i=2,3,\hdots,n-1\), if \(T_i'\) is a mini-graph of \(T_i\), then \(\pi_{i-1}(T_i')\) covers the mini-graph directly below \(T_i'\). \end{prop}

-\begin{proof} Fix \(2\leq i\leq n\).
+\begin{proof} Fix \(2\leq i\leq n-1\).
 Let \(T_i'\subseteq T_i\) be a mini-graph, and let \(T_{i-1}'\) be the mini-graph directly below \(T_i'\).
 We will prove this proposition by proving several special cases which will lead us to the general result.

 To begin, consider the case in which \(T_i'\) is a Type-0 mini-graph (a tao).
-On one hand, \(T_{i-1}'\) may consist of two adjacent taos and their connecting arc, as in the top left picture or the top middle picture of Figure \ref{fig:200811_Type_one_twisted_down}.
-In these cases, two different strands of \(T_i'\) satisfy the conditions of Proposition \ref{prop:cover_a_tao}, and so each of the two taos of \(T_{i-1}'\) will be covered by \(\pi_{i-1}(T_i')\).
-On the other hand, \(T_{i-1}'\) may instead be a Type-1 mini-graph, as depicted in the top right picture of Figure \ref{fig:200811_Type_one_twisted_down}.
-In this case, only one strand of \(T_i'\) satisfies the conditions of Proposition \ref{prop:cover_a_tao}, leading to the one tao of \(T_{i-1}'\) being covered by \(\pi_{i-1}(T_i')\).
-In all three cases, the result of the isotopy of the bridge sphere from level \(i\) to level \(i-1\) is shown from the top row of pictures to the middle row.
-Observe that an isotopy of \(\pi_{i-1}(T_i')\) in \(P_{i-1}\) (the result of which is shown in the bottom row of pictures in Figure \ref{fig:200811_Type_one_twisted_down}) shows how we may push \(\pi_{i-1}(T_i')\) into \(\tau_{i-1}\) so that \(\pi_{i-1}(T_i')\) covers \(T_{i-1}'\).
+The mini-graph \(T_{i-1}'\) may consist of two adjacent taos and their connecting arc, as in the first or second column of pictures in Figure \ref{fig:200811_Type_one_twisted_down}, or \(T_{i-1}'\) may instead be a Type-1 mini-graph, as depicted in the third column of pictures in Figure \ref{fig:200811_Type_one_twisted_down}.
+In any case, the result of the isotopy of the bridge sphere from level \(i\) to level \(i-1\) is shown from the top row of pictures to the second row, or from the fourth row of pictures to the fifth row.